manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ## Nonlinear Regression

 In the previous chapters, we dealt with simple models that worked well for linear relationships.
 However, not everything can be described using linear functions, and therefore, use of the more sophisticated model is required.
-In this chapter, we will see how to convert the model for the Linear Regression to the modlet for Nonlinear Regression or, in the other words, to the Feed-forward Neural Network.
+In this chapter, we will see how to convert the model for the Linear Regression to the modules for Nonlinear Regression or, in the other words, to the Feed-forward Neural Network.

-For brevity, we will limit our further examples to the model that perform regression tasks, as from previous exampls we saw that only difference between tasks is in the cost function.
+For brevity, we will limit our further examples to the model that perform regression tasks, as from previous examples we saw that only difference between tasks is in the cost function.

 ### Graph Construction